zpnoob/tp/docs/UserGuide.md

 ### Editing the tag: `tag`

-Changes the tag of an existing person in the address book.
-This is a convenient shortcut for the edit command when you only want to change the tag.
+Changes the tags of an existing person in the address book.
+This is a convenient shortcut for the edit command when you only want to change the tags.

-Format: `tag INDEX t/tag_name`
+Format: `tag INDEX t/TAG_NAME [t/TAG_NAME]...`

-* Changes the tag of the person at the specified `INDEX`.
+* Changes the tags of the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* You can specify multiple tags by using multiple `t/` prefixes
+* All existing tags will be replaced by the new tags specified
-* `tag` must be  Alphanumeric and spaces allowed.
+* Each `TAG_NAME` must be alphanumeric and spaces allowed.
 Maximum 30 characters.
 Case-insensitive (eg, Interested = interested).
 Leading/trailing spaces are trimmed
-* This command is equivalent to `edit INDEX t/tag_name`

 Examples:
 * `tag 1 t/interested` Sets the tag of the 1st person to `interested`.
 * `tag 2 t/follow up` Sets the tag of the 2nd person to `follow up`.
 * `tag 5 t/do not call` Sets the tag of the 5th person to `do not call`.
+* `tag 7 t/follow up t/interested` Sets the tags of the 7th person to `follow up` and `interested`.

 <box type="tip" seamless>